What is philosophy?

 Aside from his theory of nature, Thales also shows us some of the mannerisms stereotypical of philosophers.
 He had a knack for prediction and could excel in practical matters.
 For example, he bought olive presses before a harvest he had predicted would be successful to capitalize on the situation.
 However, he preferred the theoretical world of philosophy and once fell into a well because he was gazing at the heavens.
 So, in the figure of Thales we have someone who was a scientist, a businessman, and an absent-minded sage.

 If this seems interesting, I would suggest doing some further reading.
 Here's a short list of works by famous authors, sorted by the author's death date.
 It is biased by my personal taste, so for extensive philosophical timelines I'd recommend: The History of Philosophy without Any Gaps and Kemerling's Philosophy Pages Timeline.
 Also, if you have interest in a particular topic, try searching google or amazon for "philosophy of x," where x is the topic (e.g. "philosophy of love").
 The Blackwell Guides and Oxford Handbook series are great for overviews like this, as are most things Hackett Publishing puts out.
-A site that may also help is the Stanford Encyclopedia of Philosophy, but it is technical and may be a bit much for beginners.
+A site that may also help is the Stanford Encyclopedia of Philosophy, but it is technical and a bit much for beginners.

 - Lao-Tzu (531 BCE), Tao-te Ching